mozilla/addons-server/docs/topics/api/overview.rst

     .. _site-status-object:

     :>json boolean read_only: Whether the site in read-only mode.
-    :>json string notice: A site-wide notice about any current known difficulties or restrictions.
+    :>json string|null notice: A site-wide notice about any current known difficulties or restrictions.
 If this API is being consumed by a tool/frontend it should be displayed to the user.

 ------------